 7 Steps To Creating A Legacy That Keeps Your Family Out Of Court

 Bonus tip: If you have minor children at home (or adult children with special needs), don’t rely on naming guardians in your Will alone.
-Create a comprehensive Kids Protection Plan to ensure your children’s care is covered not just for the long-term, but for today as well.
+Create a comprehensive Plan for Minor Children to ensure your children’s care is covered not just for the long-term, but for today as well.
 Finally, contact us about scheduling a Family Wealth Planning Session so we can sit down and talk about designing a plan that fits the needs of you and your family.